ganeshk627/pc-build/README.md

 # Installation

 ## Processor
+- Select wisely according to your needs, such as online editing, gaming, productivity, etc.
+- Check that the processor has integrated graphics(if needed)
 - Check whether the processor needs an additional cooler or not.
-- Check that the processor has integrated graphics(if needed)
-- Need more patience installing it otherwise say boi boi to your Processor.
+- Need more patience installing the processor to the motherboard otherwise say boi boi to your Processor.
-- Apply the thermal paste.
+- Apply the correct amount of thermal paste while installing the cooler.

 ## Motherboard
-- Supports Intel(LGA1151(8th-9th)/LGA1200(10th-11th)/LGA1700(12th-13th)) or AMD Ryzen(am4/am5) based on processor selection
+- Select the one which supports Intel(LGA1151(8th-9th)/LGA1200(10th-11th)/LGA1700(12th-13th)) or AMD Ryzen(am4/am5) based on processor selection
 - Intel chip motherboards starts with Z#90(High)/B#60(Mid)/H#10(Low)
 - AMD chip motherboards starts with X#70(High), B#50(Mid), A#20(Low)
 - The motherboard should be capable of OC (Overclocking)